Scopes and Claims

 Scopes are permissions that give access to certain claims or APIs, the user can give access to other applications using those scopes.
 They can be configured using the Vulos Identity dashboard.

-Claims can be accessed using the OpenID Connect
+Claims can be accessed using the OpenID Connect userinfo

 endpoint or by using User.info()

-in the JavaScript SDK.get
+in the JavaScript SDK.

 User Info

-This scope can be used to identify the user using the
+This scope can be used to identify the user using the sub

 // assuming you have done the correct setup and have an UserInfo instance